Coronavirus: Small business, hospitality sighs with 'relief' over Covid-19 rescue package

-Thousands of small business have been given a much needed boost after the Government announced it would provide struggling employers with $8.7 billion in support.
+Thousands of small business have been given a much-needed boost after the Government announced it would provide struggling employers with $8.7 billion in support.

-The hospitality and small business sectors have welcomed the financial assistance package which will see $585 per full time employee and $350 per part time employee given to employers who have experienced a 30 per cent drop in turnover compared to this time last year following disruption from the global Covid-19 outbreak.
+The hospitality and small business sectors have welcomed the financial assistance package which will see $585 per full-time employee and $350 per part time employee given to employers who have experienced a 30 per cent drop in turnover compared to this time last year following disruption from the global Covid-19 outbreak.

-Government this afternoon announced a $12.1b rescue package, this included a $500 million injection for additional health resources, $2.8b in income support, the establishment of Covid-19 sick leave to cover and tax changes to free up cashflow.
+Government this afternoon announced a $12.1b rescue package, this included a $500 million injection for additional health resources, $2.8b in income support, the establishment of Covid-19 sick leave to cover, and tax changes to free up cashflow.

 READ MORE: